Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After initial layout and setup of basic navbar and logo, i performed the following tests</summary>**

 * :hammer: TEST:
-    * Viewed Page on various screen sizes to check for overflow and undesired behavior
+    * Viewed Page on various screen sizes to check for overflow and undesired behaviour
 * :clipboard: RESULT:
     * The home page rendered as expected.
-	* The resposiveness was good for initial testing.
+    * The responsiveness was good for initial testing.

 <br>

 * :hammer: TEST:
     * Clicked the search input
 * :clipboard: RESULT:
-    * The search input dissappeared and the search form appeared.
+    * The search input disappeared and the search form appeared.
 All displayed as expected.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>